biomassa/biomassa.github.io/_pages/voidstreaming.md

 ![](/assets/img/vs.jpg)<br>

-unprepared, accidental and entirely unannounced streams from my home studio in central israel.<br>conceived as practice sessions — turns out, having a camera on helps train for live performance situations, even if no one is watching. no editing or processing whatsoever.<br><br>
+low key, unprepared, accidental and entirely unannounced streams from my home studio in central israel.<br>conceived as practice sessions — turns out, having a camera on helps train for live performance situations, even if no one is watching. no editing or processing whatsoever.<br><br>
 this is an ongoing "release", descending chronological order (most recent ones going first).

 <br>